codingnirvana/lambda-architecture-pres/index.md

 ## What is an Actor?

 - ...
-Unit of code organization in Akka
+Unit of computation in Akka
 - ...
-Separates "Policy Decisions" from Business Logic
+Purely reactive
+	- ... a mailbox
+	- ... behavior & state
+	- ... scheduled to run when sent a message
 - ...
 Used since 1973
 	- ... in Telecom with 9 nines availability

-## More on Actors

-- ...
-Encapsulated & decoupled
-- ...
-Manage their own memory & behavior
-- ...
-Communicate via non-blocking async messages
-- ...
-Hot Deploy - Change behavior at runtime

 ## Models for concurrency